As COVID cases rise, Ker gears up to treat 50K patients at a time | Headlines

 As predicted by him, the state has been witnessing a steady spike in new cases with people stranded due to the lockdown in various parts of the globe, especially the Gulf nations, and other states returning home.
 Vijayan last week admitted community transmission has occurred in two coastal regions in Thiruvananthapuram -- Poonthura and Pulvilla -- declared as clusters with high cases.

-"It can be schools, hostels or any other large building.
-The government has already released funds for purchase of necessary furniture and equipment at these centres.
+"It can be schools, hostels, or any other large building.
+The government has already released funds for the purchase of necessary furniture and equipment at these centers.
 All districts have been given Rs 10 crore each.
 The panchayats have been given Rs 50,000 as an advance fund to set up the FLTCs," the Minister said.
-When asked about reports on a surge in the number of cases in coming months, the Minister said a particular number cannot be predicted at any time.
+When asked about reports on a surge in the number of cases in the coming months, the Minister said a particular number cannot be predicted at any time.

 "We cannot predict that a particular number of cases will be reported within a particular time period.
 But experts are predicting a surge in the number of cases in August.
 But we hope the surge can be controlled with our effective mitigation process," she said.
 In order to overcome the shortage of human resources in the FLTCs, the state government has decided to recruit temporary staff.

-The Health department was able to contain the "local spread below ten per cent" and the aim was to bring it down to five per cent, the Minister said.
-On formation of local clusters in Thiruvananthapuram, Shailaja said people from bordering Kanyakumari district in Tamil Nadu depend on hospitals here for treatment.
+The Health Department was able to contain the "local spread below ten percent" and the aim was to bring it down to five percent, the Minister said.
+On the formation of local clusters in Thiruvananthapuram, Shailaja said people from bordering Kanyakumari district in Tamil Nadu depend on hospitals here for treatment.
 Besides, many also come to the state capital for their livelihood.

-One person who came from Tamil Nadu infected many in Kumarichantha area.
-The government was implementing a "cluster care" method to contain the spread of the virus in such clusters by strengthening testing, treatment and quarantine.
+One person who came from Tamil Nadu infected many in the Kumarichantha area.
+The government was implementing a "cluster care" method to contain the spread of the virus in such clusters by strengthening testing, treatment, and quarantine.

 On declaring community transmission in a region when no other state has done it yet, Shailaja said "it was always better to be transparent" with the people.
 "If people come to know about the seriousness of the situation, they can behave accordingly for their own safety.